 That connection is what drives her passion, she says.
-After working in the kitchens of several Michelin-starred chefs, including Alain Ducasse – whom she credits with influencing her classic, refined, ingredients-based cooking style – she is excited to lead her own kitchen when she takes the helm at Jean-Georges Philadelphia when it reopens this winter at Four Seasons Hotel Philadelphia at Comcast Center, where she’ll focus on flavours that remind her of home and celebrate her roots.
+After working in the kitchens of several Michelin-starred chefs, including Alain Ducasse – whom she credits with influencing her classic, refined, ingredients-based cooking style – she is excited to lead her own kitchen when she takes the helm at Jean-Georges Philadelphia when it reopens at Four Seasons Hotel Philadelphia at Comcast Center, where she’ll focus on flavours that remind her of home and celebrate her roots.

 Guests can taste those roots for themselves – try the smoked trout, home-cured and served with horseradish, Granny Smith apples, beetroot crème fraiche and dill.
 “It tastes like what I grew up with and it feels true to me,” she says.
 “It’s traditional, but elevated.”

 Try new dishes in Philadelphia